stephenburnett714/MovieDataBase/README.md

 # MovieDataBase
-A React based app that searches through
+A React based app that lets you search movies to find out more information about movies.